 9 Things to avoid in the British market

 Every culture has different superstitions and traditions which are always worth noting, especially when entering a new market.
 The British consider the number 13 to be unlucky.
 The date Friday 13 is also considered to be unlucky, particularly for travellers.

 Here are the top five translation tips that will make you sound like a local in no time:

-Take note of the Canadian vs UK differences in spelling, punctuation, pricing, date formats, measurements, terminology, etc.
+Take a note of the US vs UK differences in spelling, punctuation, pricing, date formats, measurements, terminology, etc.

-Marketing copy created for a Canadian or US audience is not always ideal for a British audience.
-In such cases, use a transcreation service which will help you keep the original idea and tone, while making the copy more suited for a British audience.
+Marketing copy created for a US audience is not always ideal for a British audience.
+In such cases, use a transcreation service which will help you keep the original idea and tone, while making the copy more suited for a British audience

-Canada and the USA prefer title case all over their copy.
+The US prefers title case all over their copy.
 But the UK writer hardly ever uses title case, even in titles and tabs.
-It is considered a bit “shouty”.
+It is considered a bit “shouty”

 11 Additional guidelines